ergoplatform/ergodocs/docs/node/conf/conf-node.md

 }
 ```

-- Before the height given (including it), validation of scripts is missed.
+- Before (and including) the height given, validation of scripts is missed.
 - This improves performance and memory usage during initial bootstrapping.
 - The node still applies transactions to the UTXO set and checks UTXO set digests for each block.
-- Block at checkpoint height is to be checked against the expected one.
+- Block at checkpoint height are checked against the expected height.

 #### adProofsSuffixLength

-Dump `ADProofs` only for the suffix given during bootstrapping
+Only dump the `ADProofs` for this suffix length given during bootstrapping.

 ```